icons8/lunacy-docs/docs/libraries.md

 * Apple iOS
 * Microsoft Web Fluent

 You can **hide** the kits that you don't need.
-For this, pressing the settings button at the upper-right corner of the library panel and clear respective checkboxes.
+For this, press the settings button at the upper-right corner of the library panel and clear respective checkboxes.

 ![Hiding UI kits](public/uikits.png)